Resilience: Cary Stuart

 Trafficked into ‘the life’ at just 23 years old, Cary spent the next 7 years isolated, beaten, drugged, and moved between states, forced to sell herself night after night to meet the quotas set by her pimps.
 Despite enduring the most difficult of circumstances, Cary emerged from the horrors of trafficking strong and determined to rewrite her story.
 That’s what I wanted to emphasize in telling her story.

 The series takes place over a one-year time frame, and in it, I strive to support Cary in reclaiming her truth, giving a voice to her resilience.
-The mother of two young boys, 3-year-old Tristin and 1-year-old Jay, Cary’s love and dedication to them is evident and one of the focal points of the project.
+The mother of a teen son, and two young boys, 3-year-old Tristin and 1-year-old Jay, Cary’s love and dedication to them are evident and one of the focal points of the project.
 She says her goal is to model confidence and self-worth, teaching her sons to respect and defend girls and women — and it’s this passion that sets Cary apart.

 Cary with 14 month old son, Jay, say good-bye to his father before going to daycare, Biddeford, Maine.